 Tooth sealants protect these susceptible areas by sealing the grooves and depressions to prevent bacteria and food particles from residing there.

 Sealant material is a resin typically added to the back teeth, molars and premolars, and areas prone to cavities.
-It lasts several years, but requires checkup during regular appointments.
+It lasts several years, but requires checking during regular appointments.

 Sucking is a natural reflex that relaxes and comforts babies and toddlers.
 Children usually stop thumb sucking between the ages of two and four years when their permanent teeth are ready to erupt.
 If they continue to suck their thumbs beyond this point, the mouth can grow improperly and the teeth can become misaligned.